 This is an AC cover with so many great features it’s tough to pick just one.
 The functionality alone is stellar.
 From the patented polyester weave to the handles, they’ve thought of everything.
 There’s a concern about its stability in harsh winter, so people living in places like Chicago, Milwaukee, and Minneapolis might want to be attentive.

-Part of the Amazon home staple, this is designed to fit a wide range of air conditioners.
+Part of the Amazon home staple, this is designed to fit a wide range of outdoor items, including air conditioners.
+Although this is targeted at patio furniture, the dimensions may also align with your AC unit.
 It’s made from 100% polyester, which protects from dirt and dilutes the effects of the sun as well.
 It’s waterproof to keep out rainwater and snow, is built with durability in mind, and comes with interlocking seams that are harder to weaken and rip over time.

 It’s easy to use and slips on the AC unit easily.
 There are loop handles to help in the removal, and in making any adjustments to the fit as well.
 It has click-close straps that fit securely around the unit and make it harder for strong winds to rip it off.
 It’s easy to clean, requiring a simple wipe down with a damp cloth to take care of most of the dirt.